jeffThompson/DesigningWithData/Assignments/Week06_DataDig.md

 ### DELIVERABLES
 Your finished project should include the following:

-* At least one dataset found on the NOAA server
+* At least one dataset found on a US government agency server
 * A finished visualization, in any format (print, sound, sculpture, etc) that tells a story from your data
 * A citation of your data's source, either embedded in the piece or accompanying it